tucker01/jenkins-nvm-agent/README.md

 # jenkins-nvm-agent

-This agent builds on the jenkins-agent by adding the ability to execute npm commands within the container.
-As an added benefit, the jenkins user can install npm items globally without having to run as root.
-Builds on the [jenkins-agent](https://github.com/AHumanFromCA/jenkins-agent) image.
+This agent builds on the [jenkins-agent](https://github.com/AHumanFromCA/jenkins-agent) by adding the ability to start the container with any nvm available Node.js version.
+Nvm is available to user root and jenknis.

+The jenkins user can install npm items globally without having to run as root.

 ## Usage